martintefra/Tweet-Sentiment-Classification/README.md

 All other and helpers scripts are stored in sc/ directory.

 ## Dependencies
-To run our code from scripts or even σιμπλερ by running the run.ipynb file you will need to install the following libraries:
+To run our code from scripts or even simpler by running the run.ipynb file you will need to install the following libraries:

 - wordninja
 - emot